UpdraftPlus is a WordPress plugin that allows you to create site backups and restore them in a few clicks.

 At this point, if we have already created site backups, we can upload them to Google Drive.

-Keep in mind that with the free version of UpdraftPlus the archives will be stored inside the “UpdraftPlus” folder.
+Keep in mind that with the free version of UpdraftPlus, the archives will be stored inside the “UpdraftPlus” folder.

 Exclude files or folders from backup

-We are then asked whether to exclude all files that begin with a certain string, all files with an extension, or specific files/directories.
+At this point, we are then asked whether to exclude all files that begin with a certain string, all files with an extension, or specific files/directories.

 If we want to exclude a specific folder or file, we have to select “file/directory.”